-This vegan coconut vanilla fudge takes only 5 minutes worth of prep time and 5 simple ingredients to make.
-It’s also paleo, dairy free, and gluten free!
-Put this sweet fudge as well as some other “simple ingredients” on your front entryway table to welcome guests in during the holiday season!
+This vegan fudge takes only 5 minutes worth of prep time and 5 simple ingredients to make.
+It tastes just like traditional fudge and it's also paleo, dairy free, and gluten free!
+Put this sweet fudge as well as some other "simple ingredients" on your front entryway table to welcome guests in during the holiday season!

 It's definitely holiday time.